-Scheduled to fly between gorgeous Phuket, Thailand and Bangkok’s Suvarnabhumi Airport on a Thai Airways Boeing 747-400, I was pleasantly surprised to learn that the aircraft assigned to this short-hop service had been swapped to the carrier’s latest and greatest widebody, an Airbus A350-900.
+Scheduled to fly between gorgeous Phuket, Thailand and Bangkok’s Suvarnabhumi Airport on a Thai Airways Boeing 747-400, I was surprised to learn that the aircraft assigned to this short-hop service had been swapped to the carrier’s latest and greatest widebody, an Airbus A350-900.

 Check-in at Phuket was quick, owing to a dedicated line for folks who had already checked-in via the airline’s mobile app.
 Security was likewise simple and easy, and I took the extra time to browse through the airport’s post-security shops for a few last-minute gifts to bring home.